Al Greule, Ph.D.

 Office: Boynton 301H

-Greule served as vice president of alumni and professional services for the National Broadcasting Society from 2001 through 2004 and served on the board of directors for the Texas Broadcast Education Foundation from 2001 to 2002.
-He served as president of the Texas Association of Broadcast Educators from 1998 to 2000.
+From 2001 through 2004 Dr. Greule served as vice president of alumni and professional services for the National Broadcasting Society and continues to serve as co-advisor to the SFA chapter-a chapter he founded in the early 1990's.
+He has served as president of the Texas Association of Broadcast Educators from 1998 to 2000.
+Additionally, he served on the board of directors for the Texas Broadcast Education Foundation from 2001 to 2002.